The Waste of Parts Rulepop

 Enemy Card

-- Enemy Level: What Enemy deck this Enemy is shuffled into at the beginning of the game.
-More powerful Enemies are added to the Enemy deck as the Mech advances.
+2. Level: Level 1 Enemies form the Enemy Deck at the beginning of the game.
+Stronger Enemies are added as the Mech advances.

-- Attack Stat: Indicates the number of dice rolled when this Enemy attacks.
+5. Attack Stat: The number of dice rolled when this Enemy attacks.

-- Spawn Location: What Room this Enemy spawns in when its card is drawn.
+6. Spawn Location: Where this Enemy is placed on the Mech Gameboard when the card is drawn.

 Enemy Actions